particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 - On the Monitor One, pins A0 and A1 are used in I2C mode by the user RGB LED temperature sensor.
 Pins A0 and A1 cannot be used as GPIO.
 - On the Monitor One, you should not use A2 and A3 as GPIO or analog inputs as they are used by the external user button and battery temperature thermistor.
+- All GPIO are 3.3V and are not 5V tolerant.

 ### ADC